umutbrkee/CoinList/README.md

 # CoinList App

 ## Overview
-Welcome to the CoinList App, a simple and efficient application designed to help to find every crypto coin and its details easyly 🚀.
+Welcome to the CoinList App, a simple and efficient application designed to help to find every crypto coin and its details easily 🚀.
 This project demonstrates a custom mobile crypto coin lister application using modern development techniques and architectural approaches in iOS development.

 ## Setup
 ### Prerequisites